nodejs/benchmarking/meetings/10-06-2017/minutes.md

 VM, core,

-[https://benchmarking.nodejs.org/](https://benchmarking.nodejs.org/) These graphs run nightly They helped catch the problem with hash-seed vulnerability that it wasn’t backported to the right branches :)
+[https://benchmarking.nodejs.org/](https://benchmarking.nodejs.org/) These graphs run nightly They helped catch the problem with hash-seed vulnerability that it wasn’t backported correctly.

 It would be a lot of work to constantly monitor and bisect regressions.
 Also, noisy data.
 Who would do that?
 Java as enterprise has a dedicated team (just like in V8 that is a lot of work) to interpret the data.